 Those who argue against Medicaid expansion point out correctly that the cost of the program has exploded.
 What they do not always point out however is that we have caused that explosion.
 By expanding the eligibility pool over the years to more than just the desperately poor, to the disabled and to low income elderly, we have already expanded Medicaid.
 Seventy percent of Medicaid dollars in Virginia are spent on those in nursing home care and those with disabilities.
 Those populations comprise roughly 23 percent of the Medicaid population.
 The remaining 77 percent of the population, which accounts for only 30 percent of the spending, are primarily pregnant women and children in very poor families.

 The good news is that the Governor has vowed to use his remaining time in office, which will end in January 2018, looking for ways to expand Medicaid.
 We could in fact be in special session before the end of the year on this very important issue.

 It continues to be my high honor to serve you in the Senate of Virginia.
-If I can be of assistance at any time when the legislature is not in session, please feel free to contact me at (434) 296-5491 or [email protected]a.gov.
+If I can be of assistance at any time when the legislature is not in session, please feel free to contact me at (434) 296-5491 or email@example.com.